gsornsen/pyopenweather/README.md

 # pyopenweather

-pyopenweather is a lightweight asyncronous python wrapper for the [OpenWeatherMap Current Weather Data API](https://openweathermap.org/current)
+pyopenweather is a lightweight asynchronous Python wrapper for the [OpenWeatherMap Current Weather Data API](https://openweathermap.org/current)

 ## Badges